63.1 F

 “Outlaw Posse” is the Latest in the New Era of Western Films Centralizing Black Characters and Aiming to Remedy a History of Erasure

-In recent years a new wave of westerns has emerged, aiming to spotlight Black characters and mend the historic absence of people of color from Hollywood depictions of the Wild West.
-The latest film that is a part of this western revival is “Outlaw Posse,” whose protagonist is a cowboy-outlaw in 1908 tracking down stolen gold hidden in the mountains of Montana, which he plans to give to survivors of slavery and their children.
+In recent years, a new wave of western films has emerged, seeking to correct the historic exclusion of people of color from Hollywood’s depiction of the Wild West.
+One such film is “Outlaw Posse,” featuring a Black cowboy-outlaw on a quest in 1908 Montana to retrieve stolen gold for survivors of slavery.

 Related Articles